ishanaudichya/social-media/README.md

 - the front end client is running at https://vitsphere.vercel.app/

 Note: The login page shows an email and password to use for demo purposes.

+## Updates

+All the upcoming registered links and updates will be shwon here